-This draft Budget 2023-24 is shaped by your feedback.
-On 19 October 2022 to 5 December 2022 we invited our community to take part in a budget simulation program that empowered people to help prioritise spending across our operational and capital initiatives.
+This Budget 2023-24 is shaped by your feedback.
+On 19 October 2022 to 5 December 2022 we invited our community to take part in a budget simulation program that empowered people to help prioritise spending across our operational and capital initiatives, and we held several budget pop-up sessions throughout the City.
 This helped to increase engagement at the early stage of the budget preparation, with hundreds of submissions providing insight from people across Stonnington.
-We also seized the opportunity to organise several budget pop-up sessions throughout the City, offering additional opportunities for engagement with our community.
+The full draft budget was released in May 2023 for 3 weeks (21 days) offering additional opportunities for engagement and feedback from our community.